-What makes a boutique amp boutique?
+What makes a boutique guitar amp boutique?
 Besides the luxurious grille cloths and hand-wired builds, the answer so often lies in the voicing, which bears the tonal hallmarks of revered heads and combos of a bygone era.

 The amps we've outlined ahead pack all the rich harmonic content, touch-responsiveness and clarity you'd want from an amp at this price point, whether it comes from a small-scale builder or, occasionally, an established name.

 For a broader overview of amplification's finest, take a look at our guide to the best high-end guitar amps in the world today.

 Two-Rock Sensor 35-watt Combo

 Two-Rock’s Sensor is a proper two-channel 6L6-powered amp that combines the company’s legendary clean and overdrive sounds with a proper valve-buffered effects loop, which can run in series or parallel modes.

 Two-Rock is the amp of choice for artists including John Mayer and Matt Schofi eld - they’re built to handle non-stop international touring and sound great in any environment.
 Unlike some other amps, they need to be turned up loud to deliver the full-on Two-Rock tone.